StatsD: What is it and how to monitor it

 • Decoupling app from its instrumentation: As StatsD tends to run outside the app, and UDP features a fire-and-forget protocol, there is no upstream dependency maintained between the app itself and metrics collection.
 This daemon cannot crash an app and is not even required to run on the same machine or written in the same language.

-• Ubiquity and ecosystem: One can find StatsD clients available for Node, Scala, Go, Haskell, Ruby, Python, Java and almost any other language.
-Many developers even write alternative servers with the aim of maximizing output and meeting special needs.
+• Ubiquity and ecosystem: One can find StatsD clients available for Node, Scala, Go, Haskell, Ruby, Python, Java, and almost any other language.
+Many developers even write alternative servers intending to maximize output and meet special needs.
 There are multiple backends supporting StatsD, both commercial and open-source, which implies that there is no vendor lock-in.

 Among the diverse StatsD alternatives available, CollectD is one of the most popular ones.
 Both of them are open-source monitoring daemons.
 StatsD, however, has a simpler and more linear architecture structure.
-There are many who also tend to get confused between StatsD and Prometheus.
+Many also tend to get confused between StatsD and Prometheus.

 If you are planning to monitor StatsD after exploring its major benefits, then you can easily do so through MetricFire.
-It is a hosted StatsD service, as well as hosted Graphite, Prometheus, and Grafana, where you can book a demo and free trial and easily start monitoring with StatsD.
+It is a hosted StatsD service, as well as hosted Graphite and Grafana, where you can book a demo and free trial and easily start monitoring with StatsD.

 What problem does StatsD solve?

-StatsD is written in Node.js and was designed for collecting, aggregating, and sending developer-defined application metrics to a distinctive system for the purpose of graphical analysis.
-It was initially the job of the daemon to monitor a UDP port for incoming metrics data, and go on to extract this information.
+StatsD is written in Node.js and was designed for collecting, aggregating, and sending developer-defined application metrics to a distinctive system for graphical analysis.
+It was initially the job of the daemon to monitor a UDP port for incoming metrics data and go on to extract this information.
 This data would additionally be sent to Graphite in an aggregated format periodically.

 Among the many problems solved by StatsD, the key one is that it helps in collecting and sending data quite fast.
 This especially is true when the daemon is used with UDP.
 When used along with UDP, StatsD clients can simply send the metrics data and subsequently presume that it shall get to the daemon smoothly.
 Getting data competently from point A to point B is a core technical problem solved by StatsD.